NilsNiggemann/PMFRG.jl/performance-engineering/notes.md

   1b.
 Add MPI setup to original program
-    1. Create functions to broadcast portions of arrays (already using MPI)
+    1. Create functions to broadcast portions of arrays (already using MPI).
+       This is trivial but a working example must be produced [DONE]
     2. Add MPI initialization and finalization in test script using only non MPI-functions.
        Conflicts on external resources must be solved somehow (e.g., making so that each process writes in his own directory, named after the process itself, or some other solution).
-       No MPI-ized functions should be implemented [IN PROGRESS]
+       No MPI-ized functions should be implemented [DONE on one example]
     3. Implement MPI version of getXBubble!, called getXBubbleMPI!, as a drop-in replacement for getXBubble!, that should work without any changes in the script with the MPI setup.
+[DONE?]
        1. Create mpi test for getXBubbleMPI!, using regression test case data from getXBubble!
+[DONE]

+  1c.
+CRUCIAL: Add all the tests to the test suite
+      (a bit tricky with the mpi ones)

   2. Allow superposition of communication and computation by assigning more portions to each rank (review 1a.3) and either use one `MPI_Ibcast` per portion